BRAIN-TO/GIRFReco.jl/example/README.md

 Though other lower versions may still be compatible, our testing environment is Julia with version 1.9.3, and we recommend to use the same or higher version of Julia.

+We also recommend to leave at least 30 GB disk space for the deta of demonstration and all dependent Julia packages.

 ## Steps of Running the GIRFReco Example

 ### (1) Cloning the package